-Below, our Las Vegas LGBT lawyers provide a brief overview of how we protect and fight for the legal rights of our gay, lesbian, bisexual, transgender and queer clientele in Nevada.
+Below, our experienced and compassionate Las Vegas LGBT lawyers provide an overview of how we protect and fight for the rights of our homosexual, bisexual, transgender and queer clientele in Nevada.
 Click on a topic to go directly to that section.

 LGBT people routinely face discrimination at work, school, and even at home.
-The law entitles everyone to access to employment, education, and housing in an environment free of
+The law entitles everyone to access to employment, education, and housing regardless of their sexual orientation or gender identity.

 - prejudice,